Physical vacuum as the source of the standard model particle masses: Fermion and electroweak gauge boson masses

-In this section we present the fermion and gauge boson masses for the case in which the dynamics of the physical vacuum is described by mean of the SMWHS.
-The dynamics of the vacuum associated with the strong interaction is described by Quantum Chromodynamics (QCD), while the electroweak dynamics of the physical vacuum is described by the $SU(2)_L \times U(1)_Y$ electroweak standard model without a Higgs sector.
-The physical vacuum is assumed to be a virtual medium at zero temperature constituted by virtual massless quarks, antiquarks, leptons and antileptons interacting among them through massless $G$ gluons (for the case of the quarks and antiquarks), massless $W^{\pm}$ electroweak gauge bosons, massless $W^3$ gauge bosons and massless $B$ bosons.
-In this quantum medium there is an excess of virtual antifermions over virtual fermions.
-This fact is described by non-vanishing chemical potentials associated with the different fermion flavors.
-The chemical potentials are represented for the six quarks by the six symbols $\mu_u, \mu_d, \mu_c, \mu_s, \mu_t, \mu_b$.
-For the chemical potentials of the charged leptons we use $\mu_e, \mu_{\mu}, \mu_{\tau}$ and for neutrinos $\mu_{\nu_e}, \mu_{\nu_{\mu}},\mu_{\nu_{\tau}}$.
-These non-vanishing chemical potentials are free parameters in the effective model of particle mass generation.
+In this section we present the way how fermions and gauge bosons masses are generated for the case in which the dynamics of physical vacuum is described by mean of the SMWHS.
+The dynamics of physical vacuum associated with the strong interaction is described by Quantum Chromodynamics (QCD), while the electroweak dynamics of the physical vacuum is described by the $SU(2)_L \times U(1)_Y$ electroweak standard model without a Higgs sector.
+The physical vacuum is assumed to be a medium at zero temperature constituted by quarks, antiquarks, leptons and antileptons interacting among themselves through gluons $G$ (for the case of quarks and antiquarks), electroweak gauge bosons $W^{\pm}$, gauge bosons $W^3$ and gauge bosons $B$.
+On this quantum medium there is an excess of antifermions over fermions.
+This fact is described by non-vanishing chemical potentials associated with different fermion flavors.
+Chemical potentials for six quarks are represented by $\mu_u, \mu_d, \mu_c, \mu_s, \mu_t, \mu_b$.
+For chemical potentials of charged leptons we use the notation $\mu_e, \mu_{\mu}, \mu_{\tau}$ and for neutrinos $\mu_{\nu_e}, \mu_{\nu_{\mu}},\mu_{\nu_{\tau}}$.
+These non-vanishing chemical potentials are free parameters.